 - Nerve conditions affecting the foot.

-People with bunions may be concerned about the changing appearance of their feet, but it is usually the pain caused by the condition that leads them to consult their doctor.
-The doctor will evaluate any symptoms experienced and examine the affected foot for joint enlargement, tissue swelling and/or tenderness.
+People will visit their doctor when the pain and deformity of a bunion interfere with daily tasks and physical activity.
+The doctor will examine the affected foot for joint enlargement, tissue swelling and/or tenderness.
 They will also assess any risk factors for the condition and will ask about family history.

 An x-ray of the foot is usually recommended so that the alignment of big toe joint can be assessed.
-This would also allow any other conditions that may be affecting the joint, such as arthritis, to be seen.
+This will also allow any other conditions that may be affecting the joint, such as osteoarthritis

 In most cases the symptoms of bunions can be reduced or relieved without surgery.
 Reducing pressure on the bunion is the first step in reducing the pain associated with the condition.
 Wearing correctly fitting shoes is important in achieving this.

-A referral to a podiatrist may be made in order to assess the need for special orthotic devices, such as custom-made arch supports and shoe inserts (eg: metatarsal pad or bar).
+A referral to a podiatrist (a health professional that specialises in foot care) may be made in order to assess the need for special orthotic devices, such as custom-made arch supports and shoe inserts (eg: metatarsal pad or bar).
 These can help to relieve tension on the base of the big toe and help prevent flat-footedness.
 Specific exercises and bunion pads available over-the-counter at pharmacies may also be of benefit.

-Anti-inflammatory medicines can help to ease pain in the short term.
-Steroid injections may be used to relieve severe pain.
+Anti-inflammatory medicines, such as ibuprofen can help to ease pain in the short term.
+Corticosteroid injections may be used to relieve severe pain.
 If a sufficient reduction in symptoms is not achieved by non-surgical treatment, then surgery may be recommended.